Sobhanaghasi/ASMtoVerilog/README.md

 # ASMtoVerilog

 A python script to translate ASM Charts into clean verilog code.
-The output would be written in ```asm.v``` and the input ASM chart should be represented in XML with the following conditions:
+Run ```converter.py``` and the output would be written in ```asm.v``` and the input ASM chart should be represented in XML with the following conditions:

 ```<ASMChart>```: Root element with a chart name.